TsinghuaC3I/AdsQA/README.md

 According to our Terms of Use, we cannot store or redistribute the original video files.
 Instead, we provide open-source access to the video URLs.
 Please follow these steps to acquire the video data:

    - Obtain the complete list of video URLs from [this link](insert_url_link_here).
-The file contains URLs for both the training and test set videos
+The file contains URLs for both the training and test set videos.
-   - Use our provided script `preprocess/download_videos.py` to download all videos
+   - Use our provided script `preprocess/download_videos.py` to download all videos.
    - Example usage:
      ```bash
      python preprocess/download_videos.py --url_file [path_to_url_file] --output_dir [video_output_directory]